 An Arc Flash is an explosive release of energy caused by an electrical short circuit between two energised conductors or an energised conductor and earth.
 The sudden discharge of electrical energy causes a brilliant explosion of light and sound.
-The temperatures inside an Arc Flash incident can reach 19,000°C (sun’s surface temperature is 6000°C) causing conductors especially copper to vaporise.
+The temperatures inside an Arc Flash incident can reach 19,000°C (sun’s surface temperature is 6000°C) causing conductors, especially copper, to vaporise.
 The explosion causes shrapnel and vaporised conductors to escape the blast site at 1600km/hr.
 This amount of energy is sufficient to cause severe injury to anyone within the blast radius.
 The injuries can range from burns, blindness, hearing loss, impact injury, psychological trauma, and even death.
-Critically, most Arc Flash incidents happen when the electrical system is being worked on and “live” and thus Arc Flash presents a serious risk to the employees.
+Critically, most Arc Flash incidents happen when the electrical system is being worked on and energized and thus Arc Flash presents a serious electrical safety risk.

-Health and safety legislation in Ireland and the UK imposes numerous duties on employers and the self-employed (contractors) in relation to Arc Flash and electrical safety in general.
-Employers must ensure, so far as reasonably practicable, the safety, health, and welfare at work of employees and any other persons who may be affected by their undertakings (Safety, Health & Welfare at Work Act 2005 in ROI, The Health and Safety at Work Etc. Act 1974/N.I Order 1978 in the UK).
+Health and safety legislation in Ireland imposes numerous duties on employers and the self-employed (contractors) in relation to Arc Flash and electrical safety in general.
+Employers must ensure, so far as reasonably practicable, the safety, health, and welfare at work of employees and any other persons who may be affected by their undertakings (Safety, Health & Welfare at Work Act 2005).
 Notably, this general duty extends to the provision and maintenance of safe plant and systems of work, and the provision of such information, instruction, training, and supervision as is necessary.
 Arc Flash and other hazards associated with electricity at work must be managed in this context.

 Persons engaged in any work activity involving electricity must be competent to prevent danger (Safety, Health & Welfare at Work General Application Regs.
-2007 Part 3 in ROI, Electricity at Work Regs.
-1989/N.I.1991 in UK).
+2007 Part 3).
 That means, not only to have the appropriate technical knowledge but also understanding of the hazards, risks and work precautions to be observed.

 What is an Arc Flash Study?

-An arc flash study is a standard based (IEEE 1584) study of a client’s electrical network.
+An arc flash study is a study of a client’s electrical network according to the IEEE1584 standard.
 The purpose of the study is to identify the maximum incident energy and arc flash boundary at every point of the network.
 Understanding the magnitude of the hazard is a key starting point when preparing control measures to protect workers.
-Our experience and expertise with arc flash studies and related works are widely recognized in the UK, Ireland, and internationally and we are used across multiple industries.
+Our experience and expertise with arc flash studies and related works are widely recognised in Ireland, the UK, and internationally across multiple industries.

 The following is a brief outline of the process we use to carry out an arc flash study to help keep you and your employees safe and compliant with the law.

 Step one of the process is a service called Electrical Infrastructure and Maintenance Analysis’ or ‘Gap Analysis’.
 Within this service, the client’s existing electrical procedures and risk control documents are collated and analysed to understand their specific corporate requirements and facility-specific working practices.
-Premium Power carries out a document review of current electrical safety procedures for identifying gaps, if any, between documented procedures and legal requirements applicable to the related electrical equipment and work activities.
-To determine the level of compliance afforded by the client’s current electrical safety documentation Premium Power benchmark the client’s current electrical safety procedures against applicable health and safety legislation and standards.
+We carry out a document review of current electrical safety procedures for identifying gaps, if any, between documented procedures and legal requirements applicable to the related electrical equipment and work activities.
+To determine the level of compliance afforded by the client’s current electrical safety documentation we benchmark the client’s current electrical safety procedures against applicable health and safety legislation and standards.

 At this point of the arc flash study, your allocated Premium Power engineer will require a significant amount of data from you the client.
 Your assigned engineer will arrive on site at an agreed time to help you obtain all the necessary data as part of the arc flash study.
 This may take more than one day and more than one survey.

-The Network modelling step in the arc flash study plays a vital role in the study carried out by your Premium Power Engineer.
-Premium Power will use the data received in the site survey to model your electrical distribution network.
+The Network modelling step in the arc flash study plays a vital role.
+We use the data received in the site survey to model your electrical distribution network.
 The network model provides the structure from which engineering studies such as arc flash hazard studies, short circuit studies, load-flow studies and protection coordination studies can be carried out.